DynamicFastFlag/DynamicFastFlag/README.md

-## Hi there 👋
+## Hi there! 👋
-This reposity was created for flemish bot for fix messed up fflags!
+### This reposity was created for all fast flags bot
+Add for your bot new link for fflags  "https://raw.githubusercontent.com/DynamicFastFlag/DynamicFastFlag/refs/heads/main/FastFlagsSupportV1.json" to fix some messed up fflags!